kyma-project/kyma/components/api-gateway-migrator/README.md

 ## Development
 ### API migration example

 >**NOTE:** For brewity, the examples doesn't show any metadata.
-Look [below](./#important-metadata) for the details about the role of the metadata in the migration process.
+Look into [Important metadata](./#important-metadata) section for the details about the role of the metadata in the migration process.

 This example shows a sample input API:
 ```yaml